Working for Metrocare isn’t just a job. It’s a career where

 The Steven A. Cohen Military Family Clinic at Metrocare is part of the Cohen Veterans Network, a national nonprofit (501c3) network of clinics creating an opportunity for Veterans and their families to receive affordable outpatient mental health treatment.
 With a multidisciplinary team of psychiatrists, psychologists, licensed clinical social workers, case managers, and veteran outreach workers, the clinic will provide evidence-based, individually-tailored outpatient mental health treatment tailored to meet the specific needs of Veterans, particularly post-9/11, and their families.

-The Licensed Marriage and Family Therapist provides evidence-based care to veterans and their families.
+The Clinical Psychologist provides evidence-based care to veterans and their families.
 Care provided is culturally responsive.
-Opportunities for training and supervision are available if applicable based on license.
+Opportunities for training and supervision are available.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: